 Browse by Topic

-Thumbnail of the PDF version of Intimacy During and After Cancer Treatment
+Thumbnail of the PDF version of Intimacy and Cancer

 The information presented in this publication is provided for your general information only.
 It is not intended as medical advice and should not be relied upon as a substitute for consultations with qualified health professionals who are aware of your specific situation.
 We encourage you to take information and questions back to your individual health care provider as a way of creating a dialogue and partnership about your cancer and your treatment.